 Developing a new office layout may seem like a daunting task.
 Here we’ll consider six common factors you need to pay attention to when creating an office layout.
 Fortunately, there are basic resources that can serve as a good starting point for facility managers.
 But what about the fundamental features that make the biggest difference?

-An important part of designing an office layout is making sure you've placed enough room between equipment and other assets for easy mobility.
-Staff, clients and visitors should be able to move freely around, whether they're entering the office, walking between desks or going to a meeting room.
+An important part of designing an office layout is making sure you’ve placed enough room between equipment and other assets for easy mobility.
+Staff, clients and visitors should be able to move freely around, whether they’re entering the office, walking between desks or going to a meeting room.
 Additionally, even after the COVID-19 pandemic, workplaces are expected to maintain workplace distancing for some time.

 Identifying an optimal floor plan for the available space is critical when ordering and placing furniture and equipment.